compose-x/ecs_composex/.github/ISSUE_TEMPLATE/documentation-improvements.md

 ---
 name: Documentation improvements
 about: Where was the manual not clear?
-title: ''
+title: "[DOCS] "
-labels: documentation, enhancement
+labels: documentation
 assignees: JohnPreston

 ---